w3c/cogai/chunks-and-rules.md

 These can be used in combination with *@id* to specify the chunk ID, e.g. to recall a chunk with a given ID.
 Additional operations are supported for operations over property values that are comma separated lists of items, see below.

+The default action is *@do update*.
+If the chunk type for the action is the same as the chunk currently held in the buffer, then the effect is to update the properties given in the action, leaving existing properties unchanged.
+If the chunk type for the action is not the same as the chunk currently held in the buffer, a new chunk is created with the properties given in the action.

+The *@do recall* action copies the chunk into the buffer.
+Changing the values of properties in the buffer won't alter the graph until you use *do remember* to save the buffer to the graph.

 Applications may specify additional operations when initialising a module.
 This is used in the example demos, e.g. to allow rules to command a robot to move its arm, by passing it the desired position and direction of the robot's hand.
 Operations can be defined to allow messages to be spoken aloud or to support complex graph algorithms, e.g. for data analytics and machine learning.

 ### Operations on comma separated lists

 You can iterate over the values in a comma separated list with the *@for*.
 This has the effect of loading the module's buffer with the first item in the list.
-You can optionally specify the index range with *@from* and *@to*, where the first item in the list has index 0, as is common in programming languages like JavaScript.
+You can optionally specify the index range with *@from* and *@to*, where the first item in the list has index 0, just like JavaScript.

 ```
 # a chunk in the facts module